jxnwxx/tp/docs/UserGuide.md

 ### Listing all patients : `list`

-Shows a list of all patients in the patient list. <br>
+Shows a list of all patients in the patient list.
 Useful when you want to view all the patients currently under your care

 Format: `list`